Skip to Main Content

 “[I]n view of the Constitution, in the eye of the law, there is in this country no superior, dominant, ruling class of citizens.
 There is no caste here.
 Our Constitution is color-blind, and neither knows nor tolerates classes among citizens.”
 (Id. at 230).

 Employers now see the writing on the wall and are revamping DEI programs to provide for a color blind approach to diversity equity and inclusion.
+Government agencies such as the EEOC play a crucial role in enforcing anti-discrimination laws and overseeing related claims.
+Lower courts have also addressed reverse discrimination and affirmative action issues, setting important legal precedents.

 Unfortunately, the statistics on current “reverse race discrimination” cases are nearly nonexistent.
 The only relevant metric we have is the one maintained by the U.S. EEOC (Here) but as you will see the information is limited and not specific to “reverse race discrimination cases” and only reports up to 2022.
+Claims of reverse discrimination can be filed with federal agencies or in courts, and the process for filing such a claim involves specific legal procedures.

 On August 29, 2023, a lawsuit alleging reverse discrimination against Morgan Stanley was filed in the Southern District of New York (Kevin Meyersburgh v.
 Morgan Stanley & Co., LLC, 1:23-cv-07638 (LAP)).
 In that case, a White employee name Kevin Meyersburg was unlawfully terminated from his role as managing director and head of executive services and replaced by a “Black female with significantly less experience and qualifications for the position,” according to his complaint.
 (Read Full Complaint Here)